Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ```
 As you probably remember, these two objects were mentioned in Knoema Dataset Catalog table: daily exchange rates and daily US trading history accodringly.

 2.. **Base views** is the concept of models that act as a first-level transformation.
-Whilst not mandatory, these could act as a level of abstraction, separating ultimate source structure from the entry point of dbt pipeline.
+While not mandatory, these could act as a level of abstraction, separating ultimate source structure from the entry point of dbt pipeline.
 Providing your project more options to react to an upstream structure change.
 You can read more about arguments on benefits provided by the base view concept [here](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355).
 We are going to create a fairly simple pass-through pair of base views:
 - **models/l10_staging/base_knoema_fx_rates.sql**